Recurrent neural network wave functions for Rydberg atom arrays on kagome lattice: Conclusions and Outlooks

 In this paper, we demonstrate a successful application of recurrent neural network (RNN) wave functions to the task of investigating topological order on Rydberg atom arrays on kagome lattice.
 We use these architectures to estimate the second Renyi entropies using the swap trick~\cite{RNNWF}.
 The latter allows us to compute the TEEs using the Kitaev-Preskill~\cite{KitaevPreskill2006} and the Levin-Wen~\cite{LevinWen2006} constructions.
 Furthermore, with the possibility of handling periodic boundary conditions in RNNs, the boundary effects on the TEE are reduced compared to DMRG, which has challenges with boundary effects on cylinders~\cite{Cylinders2014}.

 Our main finding, suggested by the two-dimensional RNN wave functions results, points out that Rydberg atom arrays on the kagome lattice do not establish a $Z_2$ spin liquid in the highly entangled regime.
 This observation is also consistent with previous QMC studies~\cite{Yan2023}.
 Our RNN numerics also suggest that the highly entangled region corresponds to a trivial paramagnetic state and that there is no signature for spin glass order as opposed to the observations outlined in Ref.~\cite{Yan2023}.
-We believe that the ability of RNNs to generate uncorrelated samples from a multimodal distribution is a crucial factor in ruling out the spin-glass phase.
+We believe that the ability of RNNs to generate uncorrelated samples from a multimodal distribution is a crucial factor for our numerics to indicate the non-existence of the spin-glass phase.
+Additionally, we find that autocorrelation could be the main factor behind the spin glass phase observed in previous QMC simulations~\cite{Yan2023}.
+In particular, our QMC numerics with more numerical effort compared to Ref.~\cite{Yan2023} suggest the absence of a spin glass phase.
 Furthermore, supplementing RNNs with annealing turns out to be a valuable tool for mitigating local minima induced by the frustrated nature of the kagome lattice in the highly entangled regime.
-Additionally, we conclude that autocorrelation could be the main factor behind the observed spin glass phase observed in previous QMC simulations~\cite{Yan2023}.
+We highlight that advanced optimization schemes, such as minimal Stochastic Reconfiguration minSR~\cite{Chen_2024, Rende_2024}, is a potential avenue for enhancing the optimization of our 2DRNN ans\"atzes.
+Refs.~\cite{donatella_autoregressive, lange2024neural} reported that Stochastic Reconfiguration (SR) is not as effective as Adam optimizer when applied to RNN wave functions.
+As a result, we believe that reconciling SR and RNN wave function optimization is an interesting research direction that deserves a thorough study in the future.
+Furthermore, studying dynamic properties of Rydberg atoms arrays is another promising research direction that can corroborate our findings by performing time-evolution on our RNN ansatz~\cite{sinibaldi2024timedependentneuralgalerkinmethod, vandewalle2024manybodydynamicsexplicitlytimedependent}.